Hold-Krykke/Security_and_FullstackJavascript_Exam/Backend/README.md

 [Google Security](https://developers.google.com/identity/sign-in/web/backend-auth) https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred

 Flow is schema/schema.graphql and resolverMap.ts goes into schema.ts
-schema.ts goes into new Apolloserver in server.ts that is then hosted via httpserver + express
+schema.ts goes into new Apolloserver in server.ts that is then hosted via express

 ## Make sure to make a .env file with the following contents: